-It is important to note that brain connections are not static but rather dynamic as they change all the time.
-According to aforementioned areas involved in hallucinations, and the effect of neurotransmitters in the connectivity between different areas of the brain, one can conclude that imbalance between dopamine, acetylcholine, and other neurotransmitters is involved in the pathogenesis of visual hallucinations.
-Inspired by all the above, in Section~\ref{HM}, we present a theoretical GAN-based generative model for hallucinations, which highlights the functional importance of brain areas, their connections, and neurotransmitters.
+It is important to note that brain connections are not static but rather dynamic, as they change all the time.
+Considering the aforementioned areas involved in hallucinations, and the effect of neurotransmitters in the connectivity between different areas of the brain, one can conclude that an imbalance between dopamine, acetylcholine, and other neurotransmitters is involved in the pathogenesis of visual hallucinations.